Additional Code of Conduct Policies

 • "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

-• “Title IX Coordinator” means the employee designated by the District to coordinate its efforts to comply with Title IX responsibilities.
+• “Title IX Coordinator” means the employee designated by the District to coordinate its efforts to comply with Title IX of the Education Amendments.
+The Title IX Coordinator retains ultimate oversight over the District’s responsibilities and ensures the District’s consistent compliance with its responsibilities under Title IX.
 The District’s Title IX Coordinator is:

 Reporting Sex Discrimination, Including Sexual Harassment

 Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment.
-Reports may be made in person, by mail, by telephone, by electronic mail, using the form on the District’s website, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
+Reports may be submitted to the District’s Title IX Coordinator, the school’s Deputy Title IX Coordinator, or a District employee, via the District’s online reporting form, in person, mail, telephone, or electronic mail, using the District’s Title IX complaint form, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
+Reports concerning the Title IX Coordinator may be submitted to the superintendent and complaints concerning the superintendent may be submitted to the Board of Education.
 Reports of sexual harassment as defined in this Regulation will be addressed as described herein.
-Reports of other conduct that could constitute sex discrimination will be addressed as described in District Regulation AC-R1.
+Reports of conduct that does not meet the definition of sexual harassment under Title IX may still be addressed as described in District Regulations AC-R1 – Harassment and Discrimination Investigation Procedures for Students or AC-R2 – Harassment and Discrimination Investigation Procedures for Employees or Applicants for Employment.

 The Title IX Coordinator or designee must promptly contact the complainant to discuss the availability of supportive measures and explain to the complainant the process for filing a formal complaint.
 Supportive measures may be provided with or without the filing of a formal complaint.